Guadalajara International Book Fair

 The purpose of the FIL is to provide an optimal business environment for the book-industry professionals and exhibitors who attend the fair, and for the reading public eager to meet authors and pick up the latest entries in the market.

 Created in 1987, the FIL is put on by the University of Guadalajara and is held at the Expo Guadalajara convention center, which has 40,000 m2 of floor space.
 FIL is held every year, starting on the last Saturday in November and continuing for nine days, in Guadalajara, Jalisco, Mexico.

-The current managing director of the Guadalajara International Book Fair is Marisol Schulz, and its president is Raúl Padilla López.
+The current managing director of the Guadalajara International Book Fair is Marisol Schulz, and its president from its inception until his death in 2023 was Raúl Padilla López.
 The book fair won the Princess of Asturias Award for Communication and Humanities in 2020.
-In 2022, Guadalajara became the World Book Capital.
-In this regard, the book fair is preparing to receive the largest number of countries participating in the event.
-It is known that the publishing house of the Russian Literary Center plans to send a special issue of its almanac "Russian Seasons" to the exhibition.

 Prizes and honours

 As a way of rewarding and honouring literary publishing, the FIL awards the following annual prizes and honours: